roman-gs/love-climbing/README.md

         - on the left the clickable title for the website that will take the user back to the Home page
         - on the right, the links to the different pages of the website

-    - The active page title is underline to help the user better navigate the website
+    - The active page title is underlined to help the user better navigate the website

     ![Navigation-bar-image](/assets/readme-images/navbar.jpg)

 - ### The main image & quote:

-    - The main image represents a climber who raises their arms after arriving at the top of the montain.
+    - The main image represents a climber who raises their arms after arriving at the top of the mountain.
 It's present on all pages of the website except for the "Thank you" page.
     - It is accompanied by an inspirational quote about climbing

     ![Main-image-and-quote](/assets/readme-images/main-image-quote.jpg)

 - ### The "Disciplines" section:

-    - This section contains three short paragraphs outlining with plain words the main differences between the three main disciplines
+    - This section contains three short paragraphs outlining in plain words the main differences between the three main disciplines

         1. Lead climbing
         2. Speed climbing